-When you create your excel dashboard, you will frequently want to use conditional formatting to create visual dashboard components.
+When you create your dashboard, you will frequently want to use conditional formatting to create visually effective excel dashboard components.

 Before we go any further, let’s see what today’s subject will be!